 Physical custody is essentially just what it sounds like: a determination of which parent a child physically lives with on which dates.
 In the State of Georgia, a court must always make the final determination on how much time a child spends living with each parent based on that child’s best interests.
 In joint custody situations, parents split their parenting time evenly or roughly evenly, whereas the child lives only with one parent in sole custody cases.

 The term “legal custody” refers to the power each parent has to determine their child’s future and make important decisions on their behalf, including those related to the child’s religion, schooling, and healthcare.
 By default, parents share joint legal custody, meaning they each have the right to decide on these issues.
-However, a court may limit such rights if it finds that a joint agreement is not in the child’s best interests.
+However, a Marietta court may limit such rights if it finds that a joint agreement is not in the child’s best interests.

 When one parent has sole physical custody of a child, the other parent often has a visitation arrangement allowing them to visit the child at a specific time or under specific circumstances.
 As with physical and legal custody, the court makes the final decision in regards to a non-custodial parent’s visitation rights.

 Child custody issues are often sensitive since they disproportionately impact the lives of children.
-As such, parents who need help with child custody issues should contact a Marietta child custody lawyer for professional assistance.
+As such, parents who need help resolving child custody issues should contact a Marietta child custody lawyer for professional assistance.

 An attorney familiar with Georgia child custody laws can review your case and provide more information about how to best proceed.
 Call our firm today to set up a meeting with our intake team and get started on your case.